-Starting a business can be an endeavour.
-Among the requirements for businesses is obtaining a liquor licence.
+Starting a hospitality business in NSW can be quite an endeavour.
+Among the requirements for most hospitality businesses is obtaining a liquor licence.
 In New South Wales, there are a number of licences available that are intended for specific businesses.
 In this article, we’ll run through the different types of licences and what each licence entails regarding the responsible service of alcohol.

 The Producer/Wholesaler Licence is a licence that allows liquor producers and wholesalers to sell wholesale liquor to other licensees.

 Liquor makers such as breweries and distilleries can also conduct tastings, sell their products by retail at industry shows and farmers’ markets, and sell the product by retail to the general public via online or direct sale from licensed premises with relevant development consent.
 On the other hand, wholesalers don’t qualify as producers and are only permitted to sell liquor wholesale to businesses or individuals with a liquor licence, such as restaurants, bottle shops and pubs.

 The On-Premises Licence permits the service of alcohol to be consumed within the premises of a given venue, with the inclusion of another product or service such as food or entertainment.
 Businesses that intend to sell or supply alcohol exclusive of any other service or product are not eligible for on-premises licences.
 Types of businesses eligible for this licence include and are not limited to: restaurants, cafes, catering services, sporting facilities, function centres, karaoke venues and nightclubs.

 Both licensed and BYO restaurant operators are responsible for minimising liquor abuse in the way liquor is served and consumed within their premises.
 BYO restaurants aren’t obligated to obtain a licence, under the Liquor Act 2007, but they must ensure that their venue adheres to certain trading provisions, as detailed by the Department of Industry under the Liquor & Gaming regulations.